-Bill McColl, AIDS United’s AIDS United’s Director of Political Affairs, is a man on a mission!
+Bill McColl, AIDS United’s AIDS United’s Director of Health Policy, is a man on a mission!
 His interest in HIV work began while serving as Government Relations Director at NAADAC: The Association for Addiction Professionals in Washington, D.C. where he worked on syringe exchange policy and later became Executive Director.

 “I became very interested in the issue of how to apply public health interventions towards drug use,” said McColl.
 “In particular, I realized that our policies banning the use of federal funding for syringe exchange were resulting in tens of thousands of unnecessary HIV infections throughout the United States.”

 McColl went on to become political director at AIDS Action in 2004, which merged with the National AIDS Fund to become AIDS United in 2010.
 Since then he’s provided leadership working to reauthorize the Ryan White Program twice, pass health care reform and to end the ban on both the use of federal local Washington D.C. funds for syringe exchange.
 Although Congress reinstated the federal ban, he’s hard at work on ending the syringe exchange ban (again).
 “I guess it’s a hard lesson that no legislative issue is ever really done,” he says.
 He continues to work on implementing the Affordable Care Act and the next potential reauthorization of the Ryan White Program.